fabiospampinato/siar/readme.md

 # Extract a single file from an archive
 siar extract my-archive.siar path/to/file.txt path/to/output_file.txt

+# View a single file from an archive, without extracting it
+siar view my-archive.siar path/to/file.txt
 ```

 You would use the programmatic API like this: